-Statements of accounts are to be sent at least monthly to all customers who have an outstanding balance due.
+Statements of accounts must be sent monthly to all customers with an outstanding balance due.
 The statement should indicate the total balance owing and identify a payment due date.

-Statements of accounts for customers who have an outstanding balance past the due date must include the following note.
+Statements of accounts for customers with an outstanding balance past the due date must include the following note.